 02. Weekends at Yoyogi Park

 The famed city park right beside the Meiji Shrine comes alive during weekends, with various performances and cosplayers out near the bridge to showcase the quirkiness of the city.
 During Autumn, you can enjoy having a picnic amongst the ginkgo trees and the bright yellow leaves enveloping the grounds like a blanket.
-If you are lucky enough, you can get the infamous rockabilly group performing their signature dances in the center of the park.
+If you are lucky enough, you can catch the infamous rockabilly group performing their signature dances in the centre of the park.

 03. BORO : The Fabric of Life

 I was researching on the Japanese philosophy of Wabi-Sabi, the simplicity and quiet beauty in imperfection, for my schoolwork when I chanced upon its manifestation in fabric form.
 Born out of poverty, the Boro of the Amori tribe was stitched together from multiple scraps of cotton to form patchwork quilts which protected families from the harsh winters.
 While the Boro is no longer in use today, it has inspired many designers to adopt the philosophy of Wabi-Sabi in their work.
 The AMUSE Museum in Asakusa tells the heart-warming stories of the Amori community and their garments.

 04. Goshuin : Collecting Temple Insignias

 A well kept secret and so-called collector’s item of the locals is the Goshuin, temple insignias usually consisting of the temple’s name gracefully written in calligraphy by the monks, along with a vermillion date and symbol of the temple stamped over it.
 In the past, Goshuin is given when offering a sutra that you wrote to temples.
 Nowadays, you can get it done on the special notebook (Goshuin-Cho) for 300 to 500 yen as a support to the temples.
 Full of character and always one-of-a-kind, Goshuin is a unique way to remember the temples you’ve been in Japan.